Mauros550/CandidateSearch13/README.md

+Candidate Search App
+This app allows users to search and view GitHub user profiles, save favorites, and navigate through candidates using data from the GitHub API.

+Technologies Used
+React: For building the user interface.

+TypeScript: Adds type safety to the codebase.

+Vite: For fast builds and development.

+GitHub API: To fetch public GitHub user data.

+LocalStorage: Saves user data locally for persistence.

+Features
+Random Candidate Fetching: Displays random GitHub user profiles on load.

+Save Candidates: Save profiles to LocalStorage for future reference.

+Navigation: Easily navigate between candidates.

+Error Handling: Provides helpful messages if the API fails.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.